LuisMorrison/LuisMorrison.com/README.md

 # Hello to [LuisMorrison.com](https://luismorrison.com)

-This project relies in the following open source technologies to work:
+This project relies on the following open source technologies to work:

 * [jQuery] - New Wave JavaScript Framework
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps